Kia, Hyundai owners beware: Cars in Dayton stolen like in viral TikTok videos

 At about 5:40 a.m.
 Saturday morning, someone who was driving her car very fast along Marsha Lane apparently lost control and then crashed into a utility pole, a parked car and a home, according to a crash report.
 The driver fled.

-Nurrenbrock's car, which was taken to a tow yard, sustained significant damage.

-The driver-side window and dashboard were broken, both sides are damaged, the side mirror is missing and there's a large dent on the back of the car, Nurrenbrock said.
+Nurrenbrock's car, which was taken to a tow yard, sustained significant damage, including a broken window, dashboard, loss of a side mirror and a large dent in the back of the car.
+The passenger and driver sides had swipe damage and a tire was flat.

-Nurrenbrock said she learned from social media posts that a large number of Kias have recently gone missing in Dayton.
+Nurrenbrock said she learned from posts on social media that a large number of Kias have recently gone missing in Dayton.

-She said she also learned there is a "nationwide epidemic" of Kias getting stolen by thieves who watch and post TikTok videos showing how to steal the vehicles with very little effort.
+She said she also found out that there is a "nationwide epidemic" of Kias getting stolen by thieves who watch and post TikTok videos showing how to steal the vehicles with very little effort.

-Videos and news articles suggest that thieves only need a standard USB charger cord, or something similar, to engage the ignition and start the car.

 She said her insurance is paying for a temporary rental car but she'll have to return the rental before her car is out of the shop.
 She said she plans to sell her Kia as soon as possible.